 This morning we visit the second group of churches including the awe-inspiring rock-hewn Bet Gyorgis, the ‘House of St George’.
 We then explore the town of Lalibela and its amazing market.
 In the evening we enjoy an exclusive dinner with local priests and students, followed by a bonfire and display of traditional dancing.

-This morning we fly from Lalibela to Addis Ababa and connecting on to Dubai.
+This morning we fly from Lalibela to the Eritrean capital Asmara, via Addis Ababa.

 Arrive Addis Ababa 11.00

-In Dubai we connect with the flight to our chosen Australian airport.
+In Dubai we connect with the flight to our chosen Australian capital city.